camunda/camunda-docs-manual/site/src/documents/api-references/embedded-forms/03-javascript/00-cam-script.html.md

 ---

-It is possible to use custom javascript in embedded forms.
+It is possible to use custom JavaScript in embedded forms.

-Custom javascript can be added to a from by using a `<script>` tag and adding the `cam-script`
+Custom JavaScript can be added to a form by using a `<script>` tag and adding the `cam-script`
 directive:

 ```html